Console Sessions

 Launched in 2025 Jan

-Syllable’s AI agentic platform, launched in January 2025, enables healthcare enterprises to build and manage voice-based AI agents at scale.
+Syllable’s AI agentic platform, launched in January 2025, enables healthcare enterprises to build and manage LLM-supported AI agents at scale.

-As part of the platform’s initial rollout, I led the design of Sessions—a QA tool that empowers internal analysts, engineers, and enterprise clients to evaluate AI agent performance across millions of conversations.
+As part of the platform’s initial rollout, I led the design of Session reviewing experience—a QA tool that empowers internal analysts, engineers, and enterprise clients to evaluate AI agent performance across millions of conversations.

 I designed both: